Polish presidential vote — Duda ahead in exit poll, but too close to call | DW | 12.07.2020

 Trzaskowski is a former European Parliament lawmaker who entered the race relatively late to oppose a perceived erosion of democratic rights under the current administration.

-Late polling showed there was only a very small margin between the two 48-year-old candidates.
+Late polling had shown there was only a very small margin between the two 48-year-old candidates.

 Hoping to mop up centrist votes